 Professor Rob Fender

-Professor Rob Fender is a Senior Research Fellow, Green Templeton College and head of the Astrophysics sub-department within the broader Physics department, University of Oxford.
+Professor Rob Fender is a Governing Body Fellow and member of Fellowship Committee, Green Templeton College and until recently head of the Astrophysics sub-department within the broader Physics department, University of Oxford.

 Rob’s particular research interests are in the areas of accretion and feedback around relativistic objects, mostly advanced via observations with radio telescopes such as AMI-LA, e-MERLIN and MeerKAT (although he dabbles in many other areas).
 As well as targeted studies, Rob is also involved in wide field commensal searches for radio transients.

 Previously Rob was Professor of Physics at The University of Southampton, and prior to that Universitair Hoofddocent at the Universiteit van Amsterdam.
-He has been a Visiting Professor at The University of Grenoble, and held a position as a Visiting SKA Professor at The University of Cape Town since 2010.
+He has been a Visiting Professor at The University of Grenoble, and holds a position as an Honorary Professor at The University of Cape Town.

-At Oxford, Rob has a large group working on transients and accretion, and is head of the Transients strand of the Hintze Centre for Astrophysical Surveys.
+At Oxford, Rob has a large group working on astrophysical transients and accretion, and is co-lead of the Transients strand of the Hintze Centre for Astrophysical Surveys.
+He and several members of his team are members of the Event Horizon Telescope collaboration.